-Everyone experiences diarrhea, and diarrhea shows no mercy, especially when it burns like the depths of hell.
-If you have three or more sudden, loose or watery bowel movements in 24 hours, guess what?
+If you have three or more sudden, loose, or watery bowel movements in 24 hours, guess what?
 You probably have diarrhea.

-Burning diarrhea can irritate the lining in your rectum and the skin around your anus, which can cause the sensation of burning poop.
-If you’re feeling bloating or cramps, that pain can be perpetuated.
+Everyone experiences diarrhea.
+If yours is exceptionally spicy, it can irritate the lining in your rectum and the skin around your anus.
+This is what causes the sensation of burning poop.
+If you’re feeling bloated or crampy, that pain can be perpetuated.

 Over time, constipation and other conditions can cause hemorrhoids, which are inflamed veins on your anus or rectum.
 These veins can end up exposed and they can hurt like heck.
 Irritation to these veins can make you feel burning and pain during bowel movements.

-Proctitis happens when the lining of your rectum, the tube where bowel movements come out… Yes, the lining of your rectum can come out.
-Yes, you can go ahead and scream.
-It’s a common symptom of sexually transmitted infections (STIs), radiation treatments for cancer, or inflammatory bowel conditions such as ulcerative colitis.
+Proctitis happens when the lining of your rectum (the exit tube for bowel movements) is inflamed, which can cause major discomfort when you go to the bathroom.
+It’s a common symptom of Sexually Transmitted Infections (STIs), radiation treatments for cancer, or inflammatory bowel conditions such as ulcerative colitis.

 Inflammatory Bowel Disease (IBD)